 If you’re more of a people person, feel free to check out our microphone selection in this video:

 The Samson Meteor is a really small microphone which makes it super practical if you need to take it with you on the go.

 You can plug it straight into your computer and you’re good to go!

 There is also a volume knob on the microphone for your headphones.
-Be careful, as this knob adjusts your headphones volume and doesn’t impact the volume of your microphone.
-(To adjust your mic volume, you’ll have go to your computer settings.)
+Be careful, as this knob adjusts the volume of your headphones and doesn’t impact the volume of your microphone.
+(To adjust your mic volume, you’ll have to go to your computer settings.)

 It’s also equipped with a mute button so you can easily cut off the sound from your mic.